JohnORaw/TimeBandits/RPi/Testing.md

-# Testing
+# Testing pi-ptp50
-Connect the 1PPS output of the GNSS board to pin #9 of header 2 Set pin zero to external time stamp and test
+Connect the 1PPS output of the GNSS board to pin #9 of header 2 (purple wire)

+Set pin zero to external time stamp and test

 ```